-Religious standards provide that when an act is prohibited by religious teachings, it is unethical and should not be undertaken, regardless of the consequences.
-Religious standards also involve compassion ("Do unto others as you would have them do unto you").
+- Religious standards provide that when an act is prohibited by religious teachings, it is unethical and should not be undertaken, regardless of the consequences.
+These standards are generally absolute. - Religious standards also involve compassion ("Do unto others as you would have them do unto you").